40 published epidemiologic studies have examined the link between genital talc use by women and ovarian cancer since the 1980s.

 With surprising consistency, rigorous research by some of the most respected scientists and medical experts in the world have documented strong links between talc and ovarian cancer.
 These findings have remained consistent over time, across many patient populations, and study types.
 Talcum powder contains known carcinogens such as asbestos, fibrous talc, chromium, and nickel.

-- Penninkilampi et al. 2018: Penninkilampi and Eslick (2018) performed another meta-analysis of the studies in women exposed to talc through perineal dusting with talc body powders and reported that “there is a consistent association between perineal talc use and ovarian cancer”
+- Penninkilampi et al. 2018: Penninkilampi and Eslick (2018) performed a meta-analysis of the studies in women exposed to talc through perineal dusting with talc body powders and reported that “there is a consistent association between perineal talc use and ovarian cancer”

-- Terry et al. 2013: the most recent meta-analysis – compiled 20 to 30 years of data and found a significant causation link between talc applications and ovarian cancer.
+- Terry et al. 2013: The most recent meta-analysis – compiled 20 to 30 years of data and found a significant causation link between talc applications and ovarian cancer.

 - Cramer et al. 2007: Study involving a 68-year-old woman with talc found in her pelvic lymph nodes, demonstrating the inflammatory reactions of talc exposure in the lower genital tract and support the concept of talc migration following repeated external application.
+Since the Cramer report in 2007, numerous studies have documented the presence of talc particles, talc fibers and asbestos in ovarian tissue, including McDonald et al. 2019 and Steffen et al. (2020).

 Addressing skeptics in the medical community.